St Lucy’s Volunteer (18 years and over)

 St Lucy’s volunteers are like family and without them we couldn’t achieve what we do.
 Our volunteers receive ongoing training and support to ensure their experience is a rewarding one.

-To become a volunteer you will need a current working with children check.
-You can obtain this by visiting http://www.check.kids.nsw.gov.au/ and this check is free for volunteers.
-Once you have your WWCC clearance please complete Community Involvement Form and submit to email@example.com.
+To become a volunteer you will need a current working with children check (18yrs and over).
+This is free for all volunteers the link is http://www.check.kids.nsw.gov.au Please complete the respective Volunteer Information Form and forward to firstname.lastname@example.org.
 We will contact you as soon as a suitable position becomes available.

 “For the past year and a half, I have worked as a volunteer on the MultiLit Reading Programme at St Lucy’s.
 Initially, I offered to work on the course in order to help out.
 However, I think what I’ve been able to give over time has been more than balanced by what I have gained from the experience.
 Watching the students improve their literacy skills and begin to enjoy their reading has certainly been very gratifying.
 But ultimately, one of the most positive outcomes is the mutual sense of belonging that begins develop between the teacher and the children.” – Patrick Sweeney